 Enable Two-Factor Authentication for WP-Admin

-Activate two-factor authentication (2FA) to reinforce the login process on your WordPress website.
-This authentication method adds a second layer of WordPress security to the login page, as it requires you to input a unique code to complete the login process.
+Activate two-factor authentication (2FA) to reinforce the login process on your website.
+This authentication method adds a second layer of protection to the login page, as it requires you to input a unique code to complete the login process.